Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Conclusion

 \section{Conclusion}

-Classical and quantum neural networks were built to solve problems of classification and reconstruction of images based on the measurements of an object founded on the MNIST handwritten digits dataset in the Hadamard basis, which is only 6\% of the number of pixels in the original object.
-The constructed classical classifier showed a prediction accuracy of 96\%.
-The developed classical neural network, which reconstructs an image in a single-pixel imaging task, made it possible to obtain a high-quality image with a mean-square error of 0.07 and a structural similarity index measure of 0.76.
-It was also investigated how the training quality metrics of the created classical neural networks depend on the number of measurements in the Hadamard basis and it was shown that 64 (6\% of all possible) for such a task is the optimal value.
+Classical and quantum neural networks were built to solve problems of classification and reconstruction of images based on the measurements of an object founded on the MNIST handwritten digits dataset and the FashionMNIST items of clothing dataset in the Hadamard basis reduced to 64 most significant patterns, which is only 6\% of the number of pixels in the original object.

+The constructed classical classifier showed the best prediction accuracy of 96\% for MNIST and 84\% for FashionMNIST.
+The developed classical neural network, which reconstructs an image in a single-pixel imaging task, made it possible to obtain a high-quality image with a mean-square error of 0.08 and a structural similarity index measure of 0.76 and 0.73 for the MNIST and FashionMNIST datasets, respectively.
+It was also investigated how the training quality metrics of the created classical neural networks depend on the number of measurements in the Hadamard basis, and it was shown that 64 (6\% of all possible) for such a task is the optimal value.

-The quantum machine learning method was used to solve the problem of classifying “single-pixel images” and thus demonstrated the applicability of quantum neural networks to the problem of analyzing the problem of single-pixel visualization.
-A quantum neural network was created and trained on a quantum simulator, which predicts the class of a “single-pixel image” with an accuracy of 95\%, which is quite competitive result and could be even better with a number of parameters comparable to the classical case.
-The quantum neural network for image reconstruction has been developed and the results of its work have been demonstrated; it reconstructs images with a structural similarity index measure of 0.25.
-Despite the significant difference from images reconstructed using a classical neural network, this result can also be considered successful as proof of concept for now.
+The quantum machine learning method was used to solve the problem of classifying “single-pixel images”, thereby demonstrating the applicability of quantum neural networks for analysis in the problem of single-pixel visualization.
+The quantum neural network was created and trained on a quantum simulator, which predicts the class of a “single-pixel image” with the best accuracy of 95\% for MNIST and 81\% for FashionMNIST, which is quite a competitive result and could be even better with a number of parameters comparable to the classical case.
+In the area of intersection by the number of parameters, the quantum neural network shows classification no worse than the classical one, and even with an accuracy higher by 1-3\%.
+The quantum neural network for image reconstruction has been developed, and the results of its work have been demonstrated; it reconstructs images with a structural similarity index measure of 0.26 for MNIST and 0.22 for FashionMNIST.
+Despite the significant difference from images reconstructed via a classical neural network, this result can also be considered successful as proof of concept for now.